FamilyKeeper Review 2026: Is the App Enough To Protect Your Kids?

 Plan comparison

-FamilyKeeper comes with two subscription tiers, Individual and Ultimate.
-The Individual plan includes basic parental control features like safe browsing, plus several identity theft protection features.
-These include identity monitoring, credit monitoring, online privacy protection, data breach notifications, and identity theft insurance.
+FamilyKeeper offers two subscription tiers: Individual and Ultimate.
+Both plans include basic parental control features like safe browsing, plus several identity theft protection features.

-The Ultimate plan is more of a cybersecurity suite.
-You'll get everything in the Individual plan plus an antivirus, virtual private network (VPN), and ad blocking.
+The biggest difference is that the Ultimate plan is more of a cybersecurity suite.
+You'll get everything in the Individual plan plus an antivirus, a virtual private network (VPN), ad blocking, and content filtering.

 Features Individual Ultimate